fabriziosalmi/You-Know-What-AI-Mean/README.md

 **Quantifying Subcomponent Overlap:**

 To begin, we must quantitatively measure the degree of overlap between subcomponents within the index.
-This is achieved through the creation of an "Overlap Matrix," denoted as O, where each element O[i][j] represents the degree of overlap between subcomponent i and subcomponent j.
+This is achieved through the creation of an "Overlap Matrix," denoted as O, where each element O[i][j] represents the degree of overlap between subcomponent $\i$ and subcomponent $\j$.
 The overlap degree is expressed as a numerical value, typically a percentage, indicating how much these subcomponents share common ethical considerations.

 **Mitigating Subcomponent Overlap:**

 With the overlap quantified, we introduce a mathematical operation that effectively mitigates overlap within the index calculation.
 This operation is designed to adjust the contribution of overlapping subcomponents to the overall index in a manner that reduces redundancy.

-The modified UAEAI formula now includes a factor \(\left(1 - \sum_{q=1}^{10} O[p][q]\right)\) for each subcomponent P_p.
+The modified UAEAI formula now includes a factor $\(\left(1 - \sum_{q=1}^{10} O[p][q]\right)\)$ for each subcomponent $P_p$.
 This factor adjusts the weight of the subcomponent based on the degree of overlap it shares with others.
 Subcomponents with higher overlap receive a reduced weight in the index calculation, preventing them from dominating the overall result.

 **Setting an Overlap Threshold:**